 (Company name) Blue Imp

 Playground projects require a great deal of planning and decision-making.
 While this can feel overwhelming, the end result is tremendously rewarding.
-The following steps are intended to give you an overview.
-We encourage you to reach out to us at any time for further information!
+Our 8-step playground planning guide will help get you started and keep you on track for success.
+We encourage you to reach out to us at any time for further information and assistance.

-Step one of your playground journey is to bring together people with varied skills to help with all facets of your project, from planning and fundraising to site prep and installation.
-Diverse expertise will spread out the tasks and make the process more enjoyable.
+Step one of your playground journey is to bring together people with varied skills to help with all facets of your project.
+From planning, design and fundraising to site prep and installation, try to find people with diverse expertise to divide the tasks and make the process more enjoyable.

 2. Determine Your Objectives

-Setting goals and objectives is an important step.
+Setting goals and objectives is an important step in playground planning.
 Questions to ask yourself:

 - what age groups will use the playground?